 If any lump sum death benefits have been received and taxed as the recipient’s income then these too are deducted from the calculation.

-If Threshold Income exceeds £110,000.00 then adjusted income must be calculated to work out the amount of any tapered annual allowance.
+If Threshold Income exceeds £200,000.00 then adjusted income must be calculated to work out the amount of any Tapered Annual Allowance.

 Again, broadly speaking, Adjusted Income includes all taxable income and all pension savings less certain reliefs.
 The ‘Adjusted Income’ definition adds in all employer pension contributions to prevent individuals from avoiding the restriction by exchanging salary for employer contributions.